Earlier tonight, I saw a meme on a Facebook page for a Veterans group and found it to be a good topic to espouse upon...

 8.)
 Splurge a little and ONLY ONCE, shortly after getting everything established with the trust...

 9.)
-Make the Household bills even less of an annoyance.
+Make the Household bills even less of an annoyance or concern.

 You're rich now.
 You shouldn't have to stress about making sure everything gets paid.
 In addition to having a stipend sent to your account every month, set up another account for your household bills.
 After all, why should your stipend be spent on the electric bill?
 Most of those bills can now be paid electronically and should be after you set up a special account specifically for that purpose.
 You, the accountants and lawyers should still check on these accounts once a month to ensure that there's enough money and that you weren't overcharged.
 Setting up this electronic transfer is to eliminate the possibility of a check getting lost in the mail.